Photography by Sarah Walker, Jodie Hutchinson, and Nick Simpson-Deeks

 Stage Manager/Operator: Mel Moldrich

-Presented February 20 – March 9, 2014 in association with Manilla Street Productions, Theatre Works and Auspicious Arts Projects by arrangement with Hal Leonard Australia Pty Ltd.
+Presented February 20 – March 9, 2014 in association with Theatre Works and Auspicious Arts Projects by arrangement with Hal Leonard Australia Pty Ltd. A co-production with Manilla Street Productions.

 Proudly supported by Lyngala Foundation.